 Invest in the quality of life for the Gulf Coast region for generations to come.

 The new performing arts center is estimated to cost between $250-$275 million.
 It will be funded through a combination of private philanthropy and public funding tools, utilizing city, county, state and federal resources and opportunities.

 The Sarasota City and County Commission approved a 30-year Tax Incremental Financing (TIF) plan with a portion to be allocated to the new performing arts center.

-Fill out the form below to receive updates and the latest news on the Van Wezel Foundation.
+Fill out the form below to receive updates and the latest news.

 777 NORTH TAMIAMI TRAIL SARASOTA, FL 34236